Updated July 20, 2023

 The equation that is

-Should always match.
+It should always match.
 If it is not matching, then there is some error.

-4. Statement of Cashflow
+#4.
+Statement of Cashflow Examples

 - Operating Cashflow: This statement gives us the exact cash that an entity generates from its operation.
 So if an entity has done mostly cash sales as compared to another entity that is engaged in credit sales, then the entity which is engaged in cash sales will have more operating cash inflow.